chiheb-neffati/chiheb-neffati/README.md

 Currently an embedded systems engineering student at the National Engineering School of Carthage
 ------------------------------------------------------------------------------------------------

-* 🌍  I'm based in Tunisia
+* 🌍  I'm based in Tunisia.
-* ✉️  You can contact me at [chihebneffati@gmail.com](mailto:chihebneffati@gmail.com)
+* ✉️  You can contact me at [chihebneffati@gmail.com](mailto:chihebneffati@gmail.com).
-* 🧠  I'm currently learning more about IoT and Artificial intelligence/ML for lightweight systems
+* 🧠  I'm currently learning more about IoT and Artificial intelligence/ML.

 ### Skills